Updated May 7, 2018

-The Internal Revenue Service has issued several consumer warnings on the fraudulent use of the IRS name or logo by scamsters trying to gain access to consumers’ financial data in order to steal their assets.
-Fraudsters may use the IRS name because most consumers recognize it, have had prior communication with or from the IRS (such as receiving annual tax form and instruction packages) and have previously provided the IRS some financial data (such as that contained on tax returns).
+The Internal Revenue Service has issued several warnings regarding scamsters using the IRS name or logo to gain access to consumers’ financial data to steal their assets.
+Fraudsters may use the IRS name because most consumers recognize it, have had prior communication with or from the IRS and have previously provided financial data to the IRS.

 As a general rule, the IRS does not send out unsolicited e-mails or ask for detailed personal information.
 Additionally, the IRS does not ask people for the PIN numbers, passwords or similar secret access information for their credit card, bank or other financial accounts.

 Tricking consumers into disclosing their personal and financial data, such as secret access data or credit card or bank account numbers, is identity theft.
 Such schemes perpetrated through the Internet are called “phishing” for information.